• Mortgage Rates

 Request A Credit For Repairs

 If a seller knows you’re interested in a home, you may be able to get a little bit of leeway in terms of what you can negotiate following the inspection.
 Instead of expecting them to deal with the hurdles of home repair, ask the seller to consider a credit so that you can ensure the repairs are completed on your own.
-This will not only enable you to have the repairs completed the way you would like them done, it may also make the moving process a smoother transition for all of you.
+This will not only enable you to have the repairs completed the way you would like them done, but it may also make the moving process a smoother transition for all of you.

-There are certain deficiencies that can show up during the home inspection, so it’s important to consider how re-negotiation can benefit both the buyer and the seller.
+Certain deficiencies can show up during the home inspection, so it’s important to consider how re-negotiation can benefit both the buyer and the seller.
+If you’re curious about home inspections and other aspects of purchasing a home, you may want to contact your local real estate agent for more information.

-Home Buyer Tips Tagged: Buying a Home, Home Buyer Tips, Home Inspections
+Filed Under: Home Buyer Tips Tagged With: Buying a Home, Home Buyer Tips, Home Inspections

 Michael Inkman